15 Coolest Tech Products You’ll Want to Buy This Year

 Handy and useful items like touchscreen door locks and smart thermostats help keep us safe and comfortable, but according to a study from CB Insights, our houses are poised to kick things up a notch.
 CB Insights predicts an exploding market in smart homes geared toward care for senior citizens.
 In January 2018, the study notes, Google patented the use of always-on optical sensors in places like bathrooms to capture data on cardiovascular function.
 Yes, your house will be making house calls.

 How important is gaming in our lives?
 The experts at Newzoo predict that “2.3 billion gamers across the globe will spend $137.9 billion on games.”
 Clearly, gaming isn’t just something that people do to pass the time—it is at the center of their world (and for some, their paycheck.)
 Many gamers will spend thousands of dollars on suped-up gaming computers that make the action faster and more visually dazzling, and also make their bedrooms look like the cockpit of the Millennium Falcon.
-In a breakdown of the best offerings, PC Gamer crowned the Acer Aspire Gaming Desktop GX-281 as “perfect for PC gaming on a budget.”
-Available on Amazon for $715, it’s a great place to start for those first making the jump, and it’s easy to upgrade when the need for more speed arises.
+In a breakdown of the best offerings, PC Gamer recommended the Cyberpower PC Gamer Xtreme.
+Available on Amazon for $799, it’s a great place to start for those first making the jump, and it’s easy to upgrade when the need for more speed arises.

 You can say that the Apple Watch is the gold standard of wearable tech—in that just like gold, it is not cheap.
 But most gadget gurus say it’s worth the price, putting it in their top picks for wearables due to its versatility and ease of use.
-The Apple Watch Series 4 offers several upgrades, described by CNET: “a larger, crisp display that shows more with less bezel, super fast speed and a louder speaker.
-It adds high and low heart-rate detection, fall detection with SOS trigger, and an FDA-cleared ECG app for more detailed heart readings.”
-Prices vary on Amazon between $415 and $485 depending on the inclusion of cellular service.
+The Apple Watch Series 5 offers several upgrades, including an always-on screen and built-in compass, Business Insider reports.
+Prices start on Amazon at $415.
 Apple watches are just one of the things you should always buy on Amazon.